quil-lang/quil/proposals/analog.md

 ### Frames and Waveforms

-Each qubit can have multiple frames, defined by string names such as "1q", "flux", or "ro".
+Each qubit can have multiple frames, defined by string names such as "xy", "cz", or "ro".
 A frame is an abstraction that captures the instantaneous frequency and phase that will be mixed into the control signal.
 The frame frequencies are with respect to the absolute "lab frame".